School profile Verified 2 June 2026

 Sit the two admission-test papers

-Kendrick says applicants sit two autumn papers covering English, mathematics, verbal reasoning, and non-verbal reasoning.
+Applicants sit two autumn papers covering English, mathematics, verbal reasoning and non-verbal reasoning.

 Review the test format